LLNL/SoRa/README.md

 In many ways SoRa is just a front-end for DEAP.
 Get DEAP at https://github.com/DEAP/deap.

-  * numpy 1.9.2 - 1.13:  Numpy is mostly used to speed up function
+  * numpy 1.9.2 (or newer):  Numpy is mostly used to speed up function evaluation.
-evaluation.
-There is a known issue with Numpy 1.14.1, so until we can fix it, please use to numpy <= 1.13

   ###### SoRa optional libraries:
   * SymPy: Symbolic Python is a symbolic mathematics library for